The Final Result

 Jul 2011 – Mar 2013

-My role was to design and launch the first mobile and web applications, ensuring users could seamlessly sync their goggles, track their runs, and share experiences online.
-Just in time for the 2012 winter season, I helped migrate the Recon community from desktop to mobile, achieving an 85% adoption rate.
+During my tenure, I was responsible for launching the first mobile and web applications for Recon.
+My focus was ensuring that users could seamlessly sync their goggles and track their runs in real-time.
+By the 2012 winter season, I helped migrate the Recon community from desktop to mobile, achieving a remarkable 85% adoption rate.

 Final Design Direction